 BIo

 Meagan Varecha was born in 1998 in Spokane, Washington.
 She was born with hypotonia, cerebral palsy, and torticollis which cause chronic pain and fatigue.
-Her disability motivates her work, and her artwork is her disability.
+Her interest in art began as a way to cope with the pain and experience of having a disability.
+Since then, Meagan enjoys a variety of art forms including printmaking, ink paintings, and digital design.

 After graduating from Whitworth, she is pursuing her goal of combining her interests in the art community and the disability community through teaching visual art in public education.
 She is an advocate for everyone to have equitable access to the arts.